tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/运维指南/开发运维/连接类问题排查_intl.md

 3. Check whether the Mongoshell version is correct.
 To ensure successful authentication, install Mongo Shell 3.0 and above.
 For specific installation procedure, see the [official documentation](https://docs.mongodb.com/v3.2/installation/).<br>
 4. Check whether the authentication database is correct.<br>
->!The authentication database for users created on the console is the "admin" database, so the users need to specify "admin" as the authentication database on login.
+>The authentication database for users created on the console is the "admin" database, so the users need to specify "admin" as the authentication database on login.
 The users created with the command line, such as a user created under the "test" database, need to specify "test" as the authentication database.